Kim-J-Smith/STM32-SimpleButton/README.md

 #### Note：

-* SysTick is used, which may conflict with HAL Delay()
+* SysTick is used, which may conflict with HAL Delay().
+[There is no conflict under the default Settings]

 * Each EXTI port number can only have one button, which means that PA3 and PB3 cannot be used as button pins simultaneously.